xcube-dev/xcube-viewer/docs/features.md

 			<td>
 				The space under the "Time Series" tab in the sidebar varies depending on whether a time series graph is present.
 If no time series graph exists:
 				A message indicates that no time series is currently displayed.
-A button is also available, which becomes active (with blue font color) when a variable and place are selected and it is possible to create a time series.
+Additionally a button in the header is also available, which becomes active (with blue font color) when a variable and place are selected and it is possible to create a time series.
 			</td>
 		</tr>
 		<tr>